mahi160/portfolio/src/pages/blog/building-a-library.md

 At [QuestionPro](https://questionpro.com/), we are building a component library for all our satellite projects using React.
 During this process, we learned a lot about setting up a project and publishing it to npm.
 This is not a step-by-step tutorial but rather a collection of key takeaways that might help you if you’re working on a component library.

+## 0. Why an In-House Component Library?

+You might be asking, "In a sea of UI libraries for React, why on earth would we build our own?"
+That's a fair question!
+The answer is pretty simple: **consistency and efficiency**.
+We have a bunch of products that all share the same design system and branding.
+With different teams working on different projects, it gets really tough to keep all those designs perfectly aligned.

+So, to ensure our products have a consistent look and feel, we decided to build a common UI library that everyone can use.
+This means our teams can stop worrying about moving icons "1px to the left" and instead focus on what really matters: building amazing features and functionality.

 ## 1. Keep It Simple

 A React component can be as simple as an HTML element.
 Avoid over-engineering components by forcing props for everything.
 For example, don’t pass text as a `label` prop when you can just use children.
 We don’t use raw HTML like that, so try to keep the developer experience as close to HTML as possible.